dfinity/canister-profiling/README.md

 ## How to reproduce performance report

+* Make sure that local replica is configured as system subnet.
+If not, run `cp networks.json ~/.config/dfx/`
 * `dfx start --clean`
 * Run `make -e MOC_VERSION=<MOC_VERSION>`
 * The results are stored in `_out/`